-The city is currently accepting funding applications for the 2019 Community Development Grant (CDBG) program’s grant cycle.
-This program’s funding application process is competitive and is available to community- and faith-based organizations, nonprofit organizations, businesses and city departments.
+CDBG's funding application process is competitive and is available to nonprofits, community- and faith-based organizations, businesses, and city departments.
 All are encouraged to apply.
 The CDBG program can be used to fund activities for low-to-moderate-income residents such as: neighborhood improvements, transportation, senior services, youth services, crime prevention, housing counseling, homelessness prevention, medical and dental services, legal services, victim assistance, fitness promotion, literacy labs and crisis intervention.

 Eligibility Requirements for Grant Funding